MapEmbed/MapEmbed/CPU/ComparedAlgorithms/README.md

 ## Static Perfect Hashing

-- `./cmph-master`: The CMPH Library encapsulates the newest and more efficient algorithms in an easy-to-use, production-quality, fast API.
+- `cmph-master`: The CMPH Library encapsulates the newest and more efficient algorithms in an easy-to-use, production-quality, fast API.
 Our experiments are conducted using the CMPH Library.

 - `cmph.c`: An example to run CMPH.
 We compare MapEmbed Hashing with four Minimal Perfect Hashing schemes (BMZ, CMH, BDZ, and CHD) and two Perfect Hashing schemes (BDZ\_PH and CHD\_PH) in CMPH library.